 I found understanding and accepting the condition the hardest part of being diagnosed with epilepsy.
 Denial was a big factor.

 From my experience, I would advise anyone newly diagnosed and their families to do as much research as possible on the condition itself.
 Which epilepsy they have been diagnosed with?
 What lifestyle changes can they make, alongside medication, in order to control or reduce their seizures?

-I believe education and support is key.
+I believe education and support are key.
 There are many excellent books on living with epilepsy and how you can help yourself through nutrition, relaxation and some forms of exercise.
 Take one step at a time and try to talk to other people who understand what you are going through.
-It has helped me so much and I have finally accepted my condition through talking to other in my situation.
+It has helped me so much and I have finally accepted my condition through talking to others in my situation.
 It can be hard to stay positive at times, but the more you can do to help yourself and surround yourself with positive people and a support network, the better.